apache/incubator-graphar/docs/libraries/cpp/getting-started.md

 :::

-## How to Use GAR
+## How to Use GraphAr

 ### Construct information

-It is convenient to construct the GAR metadata and dump it to generate information files.
+It is convenient to construct the graphar metadata and dump it to generate information files.
 We provide an [example program](https://github.com/apache/incubator-graphar/blob/main/cpp/examples/construct_info_example.cc) located in the source code which shows how to construct and dump the